elnebuloso/phing-commons/README.md

 * appending files from bundle.max to max.tmp file
 * appending files from bundle.min to min.tmp file
 * minifying min.tmp file
-* appending files max.tmp,min.tmp to project.bundled.js
+* appending files max.tmp,min.tmp to project.bundle.js.filename

 ### Bundle CSS

-**properties used from build.properties**
-* project.public.css
-* project.bundle
- * bundle folder
- * e.g. ./bundle
-* project.bundled.css
- * final bundled file
- * e.g. ./public/css/bundled.css

 The Tasks looks under project.public.css for the following file:
 * bundle
  * filelist with files which to be minified and appended in the bundled file